The Exatron Stringy Floppy

 Exatron advertisement

-There were quite a number of different storage products available back in the early days of the TRS-80.
-In the long term, the floppy drive completely beat out all of the competition.
-But back when floppy drives were considered too expensive, one of the most popular storage products for the TRS-80 was the Exatron Stringy Floppy.
+There were quite a few different storage products available back in the early days of the TRS-80 Model I. In the long term, the floppy drive (and later the hard drive) completely beat out all of the competition.
+But back when floppy drives were considered too expensive by many, one of the most popular storage products for the TRS-80 was the Exatron Stringy Floppy.

 Founded in 1974 by Robert Howell, Exatron was a supplier of automated test equipment for manufacturers and OEMs.
-It introduced the Stringy Floppy in May 1979 at the San Francisco Computer Faire.
-An early price for a starter kit (Stringy Floppy, wafers, and software) was $299.50.
+Exatron first demonstrated the S-100 version of the Stringy Floppy at the West Coast Computer Faire in March 1978.
+The TRS-80 version was introduced in May 1979 at the San Francisco Computer Faire.
+An early price for a TRS-80 starter kit (Stringy Floppy, wafers, and software) was $299.50.
 The Stringy Floppy provided an additional cost savings over floppy drives because it didn’t require an Expansion Interface.
 By 1982, the price for a single Stringy Floppy drive had come down to $99.50.

 The Stringy Floppy was the only storage device other than floppy drives to achieve a degree of software support.
 Many programs, including games, were available on Stringy Floppy wafers.
 Some programs, such as Electric Pencil, had special Stringy Floppy versions.
-Jim Perry and later Spencer Hall wrote “@NEWS”, a column about the String Floppy that ran in 80 U.S. Journal from the March/April 1980 issue to the January 1983 issue.
+Jim Perry and later Spencer Hall wrote “@NEWS,” a column about the Stringy Floppy that ran in 80-U.S. Journal from the March/April 1980 issue to the January 1983 issue.

 Exatron advertisement